Types of Preventative Health Care Typically Covered by Insurance

 Preventative Health Care in Community Health Centers

 Unlike community health centers, free clinics are often operated on a volunteer basis.
 If a free clinic exists in your area, then you can receive some forms of preventative care by visiting it.
 You will be under no obligation to pay for such services.
 Additionally, free clinics offer a wide variety of services beyond preventative screening tests.
-Some of those services include the following:
+Some of those services include the following:- Vision care

 - Mental health care